vatpac-technology/sops/docs/controller-skills/airwork.md

     - a visual topographical feature (e.g. *within Lake Eyre*)

 ### Uncontrolled Airspace
-IFR Aircraft, and VFR aircraft receiving an identification service must the controller of their intentions prior to commencing airwork.
+IFR Aircraft, and VFR aircraft receiving an identification service must notify the controller of their intentions prior to commencing airwork.

 !!! phraseology
     *PPB is an IFR aircraft intending to perform a series of practice approaches at YPKU - an uncontrolled aerodrome*